DarkShadowOfficial/Abridged.js/README.md

-# ControlFlow.js
+# Abridged.js
-ControlFlow.js is a concise JavaScript library designed to reduce the amount of effort one puts into writing their control flow code.
+Abridged.js is a concise JavaScript library designed to reduce the amount of effort one puts into writing code for almost any program.
-Control Flow is simply the conditional and iterational aspect of programming, including if-then statements, else statements, loops, and conditionals.
-This library shortens the amount of code one has to write for this.
 ## Documentation

 To write a for loop, simply use the `For()` function: